thebrisklab/SparseICA/README.md

 + FastICA logistic We directly embedded the codes of `FastICA`  for it.
 So it is just to call the `FastICA` codes with logistic density.
 + FastICA tanh: This is also the `FastICA`  codes, under tanh function.

-Note: For *relax_laplace* and *relax_logistic* algorithms, you can check the convergence situation by using `converge_plot = T`.
-However, there is no convergence plot for FastICA methods, since the embedded codes didn't allow the convergence plot.
+Note: For *"relax_laplace"* and *"relax_logistic"* algorithms, you can check the convergence situation by using `converge_plot = T`.
+However, there is no convergence plot for `FastICA` methods, since the embedded codes doesn't allow the convergence plot.